 What are Domestika Basics?

-Domestika Basics is a fairly new program on the platform that teaches you everything you need to know about a piece of software from scratch.
-You do not need any prior knowledge to take the course, and they ramp up in difficulty as you progress.
+Domestika Basics is a popular program on the platform that teaches you everything you need to know about a piece of software from scratch.
+You do not need prior knowledge to take these courses, and they ramp up in difficulty as you progress.

-There are currently more than three dozen Domestika Basics courses, although most have Spanish audio with English subtitles.
-They cover topics like Photoshop, Final Cut Pro, Unity, Ableton Live, Procreate, and others.
+There are more than three dozen Domestika Basics courses, although most have Spanish audio with English subtitles.
+They cover topics like Photoshop, Final Cut Pro, Unity, Ableton Live, Procreate, and more.

 The best part about Domestika Basics is that they bundle a number of separate courses together for a hugely discounted price.
-Particularly in-depth series can run for well over 10 hours and seem to be permanently discounted from $40 down to about $10.
+In-depth series can run for well over 10 hours (!) and seem to be permanently discounted from $40 to about $10.

 How do Domestika Course Bundles work?